Ofori & Bukia’s FC Arouca promoted to Primeira Liga after play-off triumph over Rio Ave

 The impressive result away from home also extended Arouca’s winning streak to 11 in all competitions.
 For Rio Ave, they will begin life in the second tier when the 2021-22 season commences.

-Needing to overturn their three-goal deficit, Cardoso’s men began the encounter on an impressive note, but, their attacking forays could not translate to goals as goalkeeper Victor Braga put up an outstanding performance in office.
+Needing to overturn their three-goal deficit, Cardoso’s men began the encounter on an impressive note, but, their attacking forays did not translate to goals as goalkeeper Victor Braga put up an outstanding performance.

-Despite dominating ball possession, it was Arouca who took the lead in the 32nd minute courtesy of Arsenio.
+Despite their opponents dominating ball possession, it was Arouca who took the lead in the 32nd minute courtesy of Arsenio.

 After a one-two exchange with Pedro Moreira, the Portuguese midfielder drilled an unstoppable shot past goalkeeper Pawel Kieszek.